-How is your School Offer reviewed?
+How is your School Offer Reviewed?

-From September 2014, it is the responsibility of the Governing Body to review the School Offer in consultation with the Senior Leadership Team of the school.
+From September 2014, it is the responsibility of the Governing Body / Local Management Committee to review the School Offer in consultation with the Senior Leadership Team of the school.
 The will happen at the beginning of each academic year at a full Governors meeting.
-If the offer needs to be reviewed during the academic year it will be the responsibility of the Headteacher to place this on the next full Governors agenda for their full consideration.
-The Senior Leadership Team will monitor the School Offer throughout the academic year.
+If the offer needs to be reviewed during the academic year, it will be the responsibility of the Headteacher to place this on the agenda of the next meeting for their full consideration.
+The Senior Leadership Team will monitor the School Offer throughout the academic